My dimmer switch won't turn on

 Electrical

-The answer to 'my dimmer switch won't turn on' is that there are several common causes, including a faulty dimmer switch, loose wiring connections, or a problem with the electrical circuit.
-Symptoms may include the switch not responding when turned, the lights flickering, or the switch feeling hot to the touch.
+The answer to 'my dimmer switch won't turn on' is that there could be several common causes, including a faulty dimmer switch, a problem with the electrical wiring, or a tripped circuit breaker.
+Symptoms may include the dimmer switch not responding when turned, the lights not dimming properly, or the switch feeling loose or damaged.

 Step-by-Step Guide